Find Relief from Overthinking, Constant Worry and the Exhaustion of Holding It All Together

 Who I Work With

-I provide anxiety therapy to clients throughout California.
+I provide anxiety therapy to clients throughout California, including San Diego where I’m based, via secure online therapy.

-• Teens struggling witb social pressure and self-confidence
+- Teens struggling with anxiety, social pressure and self-confidence

 Whether your anxiety is new or something you’ve carried for years, therapy can help you move forward.
 Many of my clients tell me they wish they’d reached out sooner to address their anxiety symptoms.

 I offer secure, HIPAA-compliant video telehealth therapy across California.
-Online sessions allow you to receive consistent support from your own space or home, without a commute or added stress.
+Online therapy allows you to access support from your own space, making it easier to stay consistent and engaged without added stress or commuting.

 Getting Started Is Simple